qwertie/ecsharp/lllpg/lllpg-configuration.md

 - `terminalType: T`: data type of terminals.
 This is used by the colon operator, e.g. `x:Terminal`, which becomes `x = Match(Terminal)` in the output, declares a variable `x` of this type to store the terminal.
 - `setType: T`: data type for large sets.
 When you write a set with more than four elements, such as `'a'|'e'|'i'|'o'|'u'|'y'`, LLLPG generates a set object and uses `set.Contains(la0)` for prediction and `Match(set)` for matching, e.g. instead of `Match('a', 'e', 'i', 'o', 'u', 'y')` it generates a set with a statement like `static HashSet<int> RuleName_set0 = NewSet('a', 'e', 'i', 'o', 'u', 'y');` and then calls `Match(RuleName_set0)`.
 The default is `HashSet<int>`.
 - `listInitializer: e`: Sets the data type of lists declared automatically when you use the `+:` operator.
 An initializer like `Type x = expr` causes `Type` to be used as the list type and `expr` as the initialization expression.
 The `Type` can have a type parameter `T` that is replaced with the appropriate item type.
 The default is `listInitializer: List<T> = new List<T>()`.
+- `noCheckByDefault: bool`: If this option is true, calls to `Check()` are eliminated when using semantic or syntactic predicates.

 The following options are available only for `parser`: